 - Use the formula =INDEX(A$1: A$10, RANK(B1, B$1: B$10)) in cell C1 and drag it down to cell C10.
 You will see 10 unique random numbers will appear in column D

-Generating unique random number is more efficient in VBA code than using different functions of excel.
-In excel, there are so many VBA codes available to generate numbers which can be unique or repeated.
+Generating unique random numbers is more efficient in VBA code than using different functions of excel.
+In excel, there are so many VBA codes available to generate numbers that can be unique or repeated.
 In this example, I generate 10 arbitrary numbers using VBA code.

 The code that I used here was collected from http://access-excel.tips/generate-non-duplicated-random-number/ this link.